Sudha-2024/Pacman/README.md

+# pacman

-Step 1:This HTML document features a simple animation of a Pac-Man character.
+* This HTML document features a simple animation of a Pac-Man character.

-step 2:The Pac-Man moves horizontally across the screen.
+* The Pac-Man moves horizontally across the screen.

-step 3:It includes two buttons:
+* It includes two buttons:

 "start" to initiate movement

 "stop" to halt it (though the stop function isn't implemented).

-Step 4:The animation alternates between two sprites as it moves.
+* The animation alternates between two sprites as it moves.

-Step 5:The movement is controlled by a move function, updating position and sprite every 200 milliseconds.
+* The movement is controlled by a move function, updating position and sprite every 200 milliseconds.

-Step 6:This creates a playful visual effect.
+* This creates a playful visual effect.